AeroAli/Scripts/README.md

 # Scripts

-Collection of scripts and results used in .
+Collection of scripts used in Ethical Hacking 1.

-Grade:
+Grade: B+